icecube/flarestack/flarestack/analyses/agn_cores/scripts_for_unblinding/README.txt

 To reproduce the sensitivity curves as a function of the minimum energy of the injected neutrinos, calculate_energy_range.py must be run.

+To reproduce sensitivity and DP plot, the make_plots_all_samples.ipynb notebook must be used.